truenas/documentation/content/References/IPv6.md

 {{< /expand >}}

 {{< expand "Easier implementation of services like peer-to-peer (P2P) networks and voice over IP" "v" >}}
-Peer-to-peer (p2p) works better on IPv6 becasue unlike IPv4, it does not require using NAT, and therefore does not experience issues resulting from broken NAT implementations.
+Peer-to-peer (p2p) works better on IPv6 because unlike IPv4, it does not require using NAT, and therefore does not experience issues resulting from broken NAT implementations.
 The increased complexity required to resolve NAT-driven communication issues can also degrade performance.

 Voice over IP (VoIP) on IPv6 benefits from the enhanced security in the IPsec protocol, which encrypts data at the network layer.
-It also experiences greater transmission speed than what IPv4 provides, and has more flexibilty in endpoint access.
+It also experiences greater transmission speed than what IPv4 provides, and has more flexibility in endpoint access.
 VoIP benefits from the vast number of IPv6 addresses available that allow for globally unique IPv6 addresses.
 IP telephony terminals can be plug-and-play on any network, and mobile terminals can access VoIP servers remotely from anywhere at any time.
 {{< /expand >}}